Lowland Leader Courses in the Lake District

 When are the courses?

-If you have a group of four or more, we can put on a bespoke course on a date to suit you.
+We run Lowland Leader courses on a bespoke basis: if you have a group of four or more, we can put on a course on a date to suit you.

 Useful blog posts